 Peter has completed many post graduate courses giving him a particular expertise in the physiotherapy management of lower back and neck pain, headaches, and all sporting and tendon injuries.
 Peter is passionate about assisting people to overcome their injuries as well as developing strategies to prevent these injuries from reoccurring.

 In the time that Peter is not helping others to keep fit he is usually chasing around his 2 kids or trying to overcome his own aches and pains brought on through running, riding or playing basketball.

-Prior to joining Malvern Physiotherapy Clinic, Hayley worked as a womens and mens health focused physiotherapist.
-Throughout this time, she was also treating other musculoskeletal injuries as well using her Clinical Pilates training to enhance strength and function.
-Since graduating from Melbourne University in 2011, she has completed a post-graduate qualification in Continence and Pelvic Floor Physiotherapy, as well as undertaking further study in Pilates, sports injuries and back pain.
+Hayley graduated from The University of Melbourne in 2011 and has worked as a women’s health focused physiotherapist since as well as treating musculoskeletal injuries and using her Clinical Pilates knowledge to enhance strength and function.
+Hayley has gone on to complete post-graduate qualifications in Continence and Pelvic Floor Physiotherapy, as well as undertaking further study in Pilates, sports injuries, neck and back pain.
 She enjoys working with clients of all ages to achieve their life and sporting goals.

-Hayley is qualified to assist with those who are experiencing issues with their bladder or bowel, incontinence, pain in their pelvis or pelvic floor muscles.
-Additionally, she has many years’ experience working with pre- and post-natal women to manage the physical challenges of these special phases of a woman’s life.
+Hayley is qualified to assist with those who are experiencing issues with their bladder or bowel, incontinence, pelvic pain or pelvic floor muscle issues.
+Additionally, she has many years’ experience working in maternity wards and in private practice with pre- and post-natal women to manage the physical challenges of these special times.

 Her interests in treating joint and muscle injuries stem from her passion in participating in sports over many years, primarily triathlon, flat water kayaking and netball.
 She understands the rehabilitation process – from both physiotherapy and personal perspectives – and is always looking to help clients get back to their best.